thndrbrrr/pragnastic/README.md

   - when backups fail
   - when data RAID is degraded
 - **Pragmatic**
-  - gets the job done
+  - no frills, bells, or whistles, but gets the job done

 ### Backups